ProjetEycon/Quantifying-Similarity/README.md

 ## Repository Contents
 The repository contains the source code of the trained models, along with the training scripts used to reproduce the results.

-## How to Use This Repository
+## How to Use This Repository:
-You can use the trained models to make predictions on new data or fine-tune them on your own datasets for specific problems.
+You can use the trained models to make predictions on new data or fine-tune them for specific problems using your own datasets.
+To initiate the vectorization of your dataset, use the "vectorisations.py" script.
+This will create our matrix of visual and textual features.
+`python vectorisation.py`